rohithpr/py-web-search/README.md

     # query: Required.
 The keyword that will be searched.
     # num: Default 10.
 The number of results returned.
     # start: Default 0.
 The number of top results that are to be ignored.
+	# domain: Default ".com" For local results (ONLY FOR GOOGLE SEARCH)
     # sleep: Default True.
 If True, the program will wait for a second, when applicable, to avoid overwhelming the servers.
     # recent: Default None.
 The following values are allowed: 'h': hour, 'd': day, 'w': week, 'm': month and 'y': year.(Buggy)
 ```